Supersymmetric truncation of N=3 dilaton Weyl multiplet

-One of them, which is denoted by an $\epsilon^i$, where $i=1,2$ is a doublet of the underlying $SU(2)$ $R$-symmetry whereas the other parameter which we denote as $\epsilon$ is a singlet of the underlying $SU(2)$ $R$-symmetry.
-The same goes for the parameters $\eta^i$ and $\eta$ parameterizing the special or $S$-supersymmetry.
-There are two distinct ways of performing supersymmetry truncation of this multiplet.
-One obvious way is to set $\epsilon$ and the corresponding gravitino $\psi_\mu$ to zero.
-This choice will break the $SU(2)\times U(1)$ $R$-symmetry to $SU(2)$ which will be ultimately realized in the truncated $\NN=2$ multiplet.
-It seems plausible that such a truncation would eventually lead to an $\NN=2$ dilaton Weyl multiplet known in the literature \cite{Butter:2017pbp}.
-However, we will not be pursuing this truncation here.
-Instead, we will perform another distinct truncation procedure here where we set one of the $\epsilon^i$ and the corresponding gravitino to zero.
-Without any loss of generality, we take it to be the second component as mentioned below.
+One of them, which is denoted by an $\epsilon^i$, where $i=1,2$, is a doublet of the underlying $SU(2)$ $R$-symmetry whereas the other parameter which we denote as $\epsilon$ is a singlet of the underlying $SU(2)$ $R$-symmetry.\footnote{The left and right chiral components of the $SU(2)$ doublet spinors are denoted using the chiral notation whereas for $SU(2)$ singlet spinors, we explictly use the subscript $L$ and $R$ to denote them.
+For example the parameter $\epsilon^i$ and $\epsilon_i$ denote the left and right chiral components of the $SU(2)$ doublet supersymmetry parameter whereas $\epsilon_L$ and $\epsilon_R$ refers to the left and right chiral components of the $SU(2)$ singlet parameter.} The same goes for the parameters $\eta^i$ and $\eta$ parameterizing the special or $S$-supersymmetry.
+There are two distinct ways of performing supersymmetry truncation of this multiplet which we discuss in two separate subsections below.